w3c/wot-discovery/publication/3-cr/internationalization.md

 8. [ ] _If the spec (or its implementation) allows any character encoding other than UTF-8._

-    * UTF-8 is required.
+    * UTF-8 is required generally for text and JSON content that may include text.
-    * TO DO: We need an assertion about this in our specification: https://github.com/w3c/wot-discovery/issues/281

 9. [ ] _If the spec (or its implementation) defines markup._